damianoneill/healthbot/website/versioned_docs/version-2.0.2/device-health.md

 ![Health Focus](assets/health/timeline-view.png)

-The red box on the left hand side of the screenshot identifies a Key Performance Indicator (KPI).
+The red box on the left-hand side of the screenshot identifies a Key Performance Indicator (KPI).
 KPI's in Healthbot are created by defining triggers against data (sensor information).

 In this example the rule **check-system-cpu-load-average** in the topic **system.cpu** has a trigger (KPI) defined called **cpu-utilization-15min** that on a **60 second** frequency determines whether 15 minute CPU Utilization is normal or abnormal.
 You can see the KPI definition in the below screenshot.